fmiguezo/fmiguezo/README.md

-# Hi there! 👋 I'm Florencia
+# Hi there! 👋 I'm Flor

 🎓 I'm a Solution Consultant and a programming student with experience in SaaS implementation and integration.
 I'm passionate about technology, continuous learning, and helping businesses improve their processes through smart solutions.